Sometimes a design challenge does not begin with a client brief. It begins with a quiet, persistent frustration.

 The user, in this case, was me.
 That might sound indulgent, but it allowed for honesty.
 I knew exactly where the friction lived.
 Designing for yourself can be risky if it becomes self centered.
 You can easily end up solving a problem that no one else has.
 But when approached as a real constraint rather than a personal preference, it can also produce clarity.
 The goal was removing friction from exploration.

-In my designer roles, I have received both praise and criticism for my work that stayed with me.
+In my roles as interaction or product designer, I have received both praise and criticism for my work that stayed with me.
 Both are useful.
 I tend to listen carefully, even when feedback makes me uncomfortable.
 Doubt can be productive.
 What anchors my process is not aesthetic preference but value.
 Does the design solve the problem?
 Does it reduce friction?
 Does it enable the intended behavior?

 I am comfortable iterating.
 I do not mind yet another adjustment, rework or even a complete pivot if it improves the outcome.
 In this project, that mindset was essential.
 Because when you design something for yourself, you are constantly tempted to over-engineer it.
 I had to repeatedly ask; is this feature solving the core problem, or is it just another shiny thing?